 Fielding—But what about undergraduates?
 Devlin says we do exclude them but its prolly illegal

-Devlin
+Professor Devlin

 This is a teaching moment.
 There is a point here to be made that’s very usful in career.
 When you want to make a policy proposal, you need to think about policy framing.
 Assumes there is nothing negative that was intends.
 But given the history, + that southern is not safe at night, women don’t feel safe, we are in position that our facilities are better + only reserveing them to themselves seems to reserve the best for those in a better position